 So you moved out & you need a new hobby

-When I first graduated from school, I felt like there was no time after work.
+When I first graduated from school, I felt like there was no time after work for a hobby.
 I still lived at home in NJ and would joke I lived on the train.
 The extra two hours it takes to commute isn’t even the worst part.
 The commute takes a lot out of you, mentally.
 If you’ve ever encountered NJ transit, you know what I mean.

 I moved out of my parent’s house in May 2019 and had the most glorious revelation, that there is, in fact, a lot of time after work.
 Now that I have the time and energy, I don’t have the money to go on adventures like I’d want to… it’s called NYC rent.
 I end up coming home, eating dinner, and then staring blankly ahead… what do I do now?!
 There is no homework, the apartment is so small it’s always decently clean, and I don’t have a child to tend to.
 I find myself in a rut of always watching TV which seems like a waste of time.

 I started asking my friends and it turns out this is an issue they are having, too!
 On a night you don’t go out to dinner, what are you doing?
 I decided I wanted to perfect my cooking skills.
 I love to eat and have very high standards for my food.
 I should also mention that I grocery shop daily.
 This is an ideal that I adopted from my days studying abroad in Spain.
 By adopting this practice, you have fresher food and you waste less since you buy what you need for the day.
 As a young person paying a significant portion of my salary to rent, it is also extremely cost-efficient.

 After grocery shopping, coming home, cooking up a big meal, eating, and washing the dishes, I am disappointed to report I am usually done by 8:30 PM.
 The question remains, now what?
 I am certain that my friends and I are not the only ones having this conundrum.
 I’d love to hear any input on what I could be learning to do.